-In a large bowl or large zip top bag, whisk together the reserved mojo, olive oil, garlic powder, red pepper flakes, 2 tsp salt and 2 tbsp pepper.
+- In a large bowl or large zip top bag, whisk together the reserved mojo, olive oil, garlic powder, red pepper flakes, 2 teaspoon salt and 2 tablespoon pepper.
 Add potatoes and toss around to coat well.

 - Put potatoes onto a baking sheet, along with marinated chicken.
-Season the chicken with the remaining 2 tsp salt and 2 tsp pepper, then pour the oil and mojo mixture from the bowl used with the potatoes over the chicken and potatoes on the baking sheet.
+Season the chicken with the remaining 2 teaspoon salt and 2 teaspoon pepper, then pour the oil and mojo mixture from the bowl used with the potatoes over the chicken and potatoes on the baking sheet.

 - Bake in oven for 45-50 minutes, or until chicken is cooked through (chicken is done at 165 degrees F).